 Adoption of Swiss Verein structure.

-July: The firm extends its presence in Hong Kong with the creation of a new local office and association with local firm HM Chan & Co.
+July: The firm extends its presence in Hong Kong with the creation of the Taylor Wessing Hong Kong office (former H.M.
+Chan & Co in association with Taylor Wessing)

 May: An association with Alsulaim Alawaji & Partners Law Firm is signed extending our presence in Saudi Arabia.

 September: The firm adds two new offices through a merger with leading Netherlands firm Deterink Advocaten en Notarissen.

 Taylor Wessing opens two business offices in the US, in Silicon Valley and New York City, to provide on-the-ground support to US clients.

 An association with the Korean firm DR & AJU International Law Group is signed, extending Taylor Wessing’s presence in North Asia.